Aaron Glenn on Notice Immediately With Jets-Dolphins Week 1 Rumor

 There's no excuse for the Jets to come out of the gate worse than last year.
 Free-agent signings like Demario Davis, Joseph Ossai and Kingsley Enagbare make New York more intimidating on defense.
 There's also second-overall pick David Bailey, who's ready to hit the ground running.
 Meanwhile, incoming rookies Kenyon Sadiq, Omar Cooper Jr. and Cade Klubnik help provide a more promising offensive outlook.

-Mougey could question Glenn's future and fit if the Jets open the new season with a Week 1 loss to the Dolphins, who have no reason to be competitive next year.
+Mougey could question Glenn's future and fit if the Jets open the new season with a Week 1 loss to the Titans, who've also taken steps to try ending their rebuild.

+Although the teams finished with identical 3-14 records last season, oddsmakers seem to like the Titans' offseason moves a bit more than the Jets'.
+FanDuel Sportsbook lists Tennessee's projected win total at 6.5 with the Under favored next season, whereas New York's sits at 5.5, projected to win fewer than that.

+The Titans hope to see a big second-year leap from quarterback Cam Ward, who threw for 3,169 passing yards and 15 touchdowns (to seven interceptions) as a rookie.
+He'll have some new weapons in his arsenal, as Tennessee drafted Carnell Tate fourth overall in April, right after signing Wan'Dale Robinson in free agency.

-Smith also completed 78.0% of passes for 647 passing yards, four touchdowns to two interceptions and a 120.8 passer rating in his last two encounters with the Dolphins, with the most recent occurring in 2024.
-There's no excuse for him not to continue that success, especially with the group of playmakers surrounding him.
+Smith also completed 71.2% of passes for 401 passing yards, three touchdowns to one INT and a 99.6 passer rating in his last two encounters with the Titans, with the most recent occurring in October.
+There's no excuse for him not to continue that success, especially with the group of playmakers surrounding him (Garrett Wilson, Omar Cooper Jr., Kenyon Sadiq, etc.).

-If Glenn and Smith can't outperform Willis and first-year Dolphins HC Jeff Hafley, Jets fans would have every right to sound the alarm.
-It'd be hard to believe in anything in the following 17 weeks if New York can't defeat a lowly Miami squad that seems content with competing for a top pick in the 2027 NFL Draft.
+If Glenn and Smith can't outperform Willis and Saleh, Jets fans would have every right to sound the alarm.
+It'd be hard to believe in anything over the next 17 weeks if New York can't defeat its former head coach, who coached four seasons of losing football and was fired five games into the 2024 campaign.

 Mougey & Co. might give Glenn the entire season to prove himself.
 At the same time, they might not.
 Jets fans are restless and craving a team that can challenge for a postseason spot.
 All of the right ingredients are there to feed those appetites; it just depends on whether Glenn can prove that he's the right head chef for the kitchen or is better suited to be a line cook.